UBehrmann/DAI_practical_work_2/protocol.md

 ### SET_PASSWORD

 Asks the server to set the password of the client.
+The client must provide the old password and the new password.

 #### request